 As the exclusive engine supplier to the FIM Moto2™ World Championship, Triumph Motorcycles provides all the teams with race-tuned 765cc triples, each of which is based on the class-leading Street Triple RS powerplant.
 With developments that allow the engine to breathe more freely, and rev harder, peak power output is more than 140PS (an increase of more than 17% over the production bike).

 Recognising the closeness of competition and the depth of talent in Moto2, Triumph and Dorna also run the Triumph Triple Trophy alongside the World Championship.

 Recognising standout performances throughout each weekend, points are rewarded to riders setting the fastest top speed, pole position and the fastest lap of the race.

-- The Triumph 765cc has powered Moto2 to new heights at 70 events
+- The Triumph 765cc powered Moto2 to new heights at 70 events

-- 82 riders have got to experience the triple’s acceleration and torque
+- 82 riders got to experience the triple’s acceleration and torque

 - And a total of 68 new race lap and outright records set

-- And nearly one million competitive kilometres completed without fault
+- And nearly 621,371 competitive miles completed without fault

 After the third thrilling season of Moto2 powered by Triumph, it was Remy Gardner who took the 2021 World Championship crown at the last round by just four points.